Spring Fever (1927 film): Plot

-Haines plays Jack Kelly, a crack golfer who worked as a shipping clerk for the aging Mr. Waters (George Fawcett).
-One day, Mr. Waters fires Jack's father, Pop Kelly (Bert Woodruff).
+Jack Kelly, a crack golfer who worked as a shipping clerk for the aging Mr. Waters.
+One day, Mr. Waters fires Jack's father, Pop Kelly.
 Jack witnesses this and is outraged.
 He wants revenge and breaks a window with a golf ball.
 Mr. Waters catches him but, instead of being mad, he is impressed with Jack's golfing skills.
 He later that day announces to his dad he is invited by The Oakmont Country Club to be a guest of the club for a minimum of two weeks.
 His role there will be the teacher of Mr. Waters, trying to teach him how to golf.
 Pop doesn't want to say goodbye, but lets him go.

-At the club, he meets Allie Monte (Joan Crawford) and immediately falls in love with her.
+At the club, he meets Allie Monte and immediately falls in love with her.
 He introduces himself as a member from the shipping business of her family.
 However, Allie sees through him and walks away.
-Harold Johnson (Edward Earle) is the club champion and devotes himself to Allie.
+Harold Johnson is the club champion and devotes himself to Allie.
 He tries to get her attention at a game, but she is not charmed with his presence.
 Over the days, the members – including Allie – become more pleased with Jack as he teaches everyone how to golf.

 Jack and Allie bond with each other.
 Johnson feels intimidated by Jack, fearing he could take over the championship title and his girl.
 Jack kisses Allie, but she storms off.
 He tries to apologize, but she refuses to talk to him.
-Therefore he climbs into her room, staying there until she forgives him.
+Therefore, he climbs into her room, staying there until she forgives him.